DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

 1. Download the ESP Files
 2. Flash the ESP8266 chip
-3. Edit your config file and Load the DCC++EX v3.0.6 to the Mega2560 chip
+3. Edit your config file and Load the |EX-CS| v3.0.6 to the Mega2560 chip
 4. Setup your Throttle

 ..
 Note:: This board uses a Micro-USB connector instead of the USB-B printer type connector used on regular Arduino Boards.
 It also uses the CH340G USB to Serial Driver chip instead of the FTDI on Arduino brands, so may require you to install a driver.